 - Drinking Water: Many communities depend on lakes for clean drinking water.
 When a lake is polluted, it can no longer provide safe water, leading to health problems like waterborne diseases.

 - Livelihoods: Many people make a living from tourism linked to lakes.
-When lakes are polluted, fish die and tourists stop visiting taking away jobs and income for local families.
+When lakes are polluted, fish die and tourists stop visiting, taking away jobs and income for local families.

 - Cultural Importance: For some communities, lakes hold cultural or spiritual significance.
 Protecting lake health helps preserve these traditions and the identity of the people living nearby.

-Healthy lakes mean healthy communities and when lakes are polluted, the community suffers in many ways.
+Healthy lakes mean healthy communities, and when lakes are polluted, the community suffers in many ways.

-How Pollution Affects the Fish and Marine EcosystemPollution has serious consequences for fish and the entire marine ecosystem and here is how;
+Pollution has serious consequences for fish and the entire marine ecosystem and here is how;

-- Toxic Water: Chemicals from farming, factories or household waste can poison the water.
+- Toxic Water: Chemicals from farming, factories, or household waste can poison the water.
 Fish absorb these toxins which can make them sick or kill them.
 This also harms people who eat contaminated fish.

 - Oxygen Depletion: When too much waste or fertilizer runs into lakes, it causes algae blooms.
 These algae take up all the oxygen in the water, creating dead zones where fish and other aquatic life can't survive.